Good for Nothing (2011 film): Reception

 On review aggregator website Rotten Tomatoes, the film has a 56% approval rating based on 17 reviews, with an average ranking of 5.6/10.
 On Metacritic, the film has a weighted average score of 56 out of a 100 based on 6 critics, indicating "mixed or average reviews".

 Andy Webster of The New York Times called the movie "a slender movie of humble, welcome charms", and said first-time director Mike Wallis used the scenery of New Zealand to "maximum advantage".
 He pointed out that while the movie appears to promise romance, it is not "predictable".

 Michael Rechtshaffen of The Hollywood Reporter said it was "a promising first feature effort" that was like "a Kiwi spaghetti western filtered through the offbeat sensibilities of early Sam Raimi or the Coen brothers".

 John Anderson from Variety said it has "a tone so deadpan it becomes laugh-out-loud funny" and it is "a winning balance of humor and pluck".
-He criticized its US release by saying that "Proper positioning might have won the film a better theatrical shot, and perhaps even a cult following.
+He criticised its US release by saying that "Proper positioning might have won the film a better theatrical shot, and perhaps even a cult following.
 But a robust afterlife should follow its limited opening".

 According to Nick Pinkerton of The Village Voice, "Good for Nothing has a nice comic sense of the brushfire eruptions of Western violence".

 Not everyone felt the same about the film.
 Sam Adams of The A.V.
 Club wrote "The film's antipodean locales provide plenty of uncharted territory, vast expanses of untamed land that offer endless opportunity but little guidance.
 A man could get lost out there, and Wallis does".

 Identical view was from Chuck Bowen of Slant Magazine who added that "The title is apropos, but it's also an understatement".